The Hmong in Laos

 the Europeans and Americans and their heritage is preserved mainly

-of the world knew the Hmong as the Meo.
-Unbeknown to any one except
+the world knew the Hmong as the Meo.
+Unbeknown to any one except the

-the Hmong, 'Meo' was a Chinese insult meaning 'barbarian'
+Hmong, 'Meo' was a Chinese insult meaning 'barbarian' conferred

-conferred on them several millennia ago by Chinese who developed
+on them several millennia ago by Chinese who developed an intense

-an intense dislike for the tribe.
-Returning from university in France
+dislike for the tribe.
+Returning from university in France in the

-in the mid-1970's, the Hmong's first highly qualified academic decided
+mid-1970's, the Hmong's first highly qualified academic decided it

-it was time to educate the world.
-Due to his prompting, the tribe
+was time to educate the world.
+Due to his prompting, the tribe was

 The Lao Loum the lowland Lao people regard the Hmong

-the Hmong have an inherent mistrust of the Lao Loum.
-In the dying
+Hmong have an inherent mistrust of the Lao Loum.
+In the dying days

-days of the French administration in Laos, thousands of Hmong were
+of the French administration in Laos, thousands of Hmong were recruited

-recruited to help fight the Vietnamese communists and then later
+to help fight the Vietnamese communists and then later they were recruited

 The details of the plight of the Hmong first came to light in